Who Was Robert E. Lee?

 But life away from the battlefield proved difficult for Lee to handle.
 He struggled with the mundane tasks associated with his work and life.
 For a time, he returned to his wife's family's plantation to manage the estate, following the death of his father-in-law.
 The property had fallen under hard times, and for two long years, he tried to make it profitable again.

-In October 1859, Lee was summoned to put an end to a slave insurrection led by John Brown at Harper's Ferry.
+In October 1859, Lee was summoned to put an end to an enslaved person insurrection led by John Brown at Harper's Ferry.
 Lee's orchestrated attack took just a single hour to end the revolt, and his success put him on a shortlist of names to lead the Union Army should the nation go to war.

 But Lee's commitment to the Army was superseded by his commitment to Virginia.
 After turning down an offer from President Abraham Lincoln to command the Union forces, Lee resigned from the military and returned home.
 While Lee had misgivings about centering a war on the slavery issue, after Virginia voted to secede from the nation on April 17, 1861, Lee agreed to help lead the Confederate forces.